 So, for betting, you might not want to back a long bomber.
 A more cautious approach, with a willingness to leave the driver in the bag off the tee from time to time, is more likely to be successful.
 You should also look for someone with a strong short game, as links greens are notoriously quick and could see balls scampering farther than they normally would.

 American golf courses are always a mixed bag, even at the championship level.
-The 2021 PGA Championship is no exception, as its venue — the Ocean Course at Kiawah Island Golf Resort — will lend a decidedly British feel to playing due to its status as a links course.
+The 2022 PGA Championship is no exception, as its venue — the Southern Hills Country Club at Tulsa — will challenge the pros with a tree-lined course with Bermuda rough.

 So, the golfer(s) who find success here are likely to be long-but-accurate hitters.
 You’re going to need the right combination of distance and accuracy to stay in the fairways.